MARKET STUDY: INSURANCE REBRANDING

 Insurance Rebranding.
 Homeowners.

-Homeowners insurance marketing falls into traps of marketing by promoting those things homeowners already believe they have.
+Homeowners insurance marketing falls into traps of promoting those things homeowners already believe they have.

 Farmer’s Insurance establishes a character (the professor) who is set into a comical situation overshadowing the message.